Chronic and frequent diarrhea can make anyone’s life miserable.

-Also, since a number of prescription drugs (including NSAIDs, SSRIs, and PPIs) have been linked to microscopic colitis, you may want to talk to your doctor about alternative medications.
+Also, since a number of prescription medications have been linked to microscopic colitis, you may want to talk to your doctor about alternatives.

 Ultimately, relief from your symptoms is very possible.
 It just takes a little extra work—but at least that means fewer trips to the toilet.

 Would you like more information on how to start a low FODMAP diet for microscopic colitis?